Personal Branding: 7 steps to create yours + definition

 It can be tempting to not respond to give yourself a busy person look, but in reality it will do you a disservice.
 Remember, authenticity first! 😇

-I even encourage you to engage your audience in conversation to get their feedback on your content.
+I even encourage you to engage your audience in conversation to get their free feedback on your consistent content.
 Feedback is gold to help you understand your community and what they are looking for by following you.

 Ensure consistency